rbbozkurt/rbbozkurt/README.md

 # Hi, I'm Berkay 👋

 I'm a Software Developer with a passion for web3 and blockchain development.
-I have extensive experience in Android app and software development and am looking to expand my skills in smart contracts and core blockchain technologies, and transition to Web3.
+I have extensive experience in Android app and software development and am looking to expand my skills in zkApps and core blockchain technologies, and transition to Web3.

 ## About Me

-- 🌱 I’m currently learning Solidity and Rust.
+- 🌱 I’m currently learning Typescript and Rust.
 - 👯 I’m looking to collaborate on blockchain projects.
 - 💬 Ask me about Android development, blockchain, and software engineering.
 - 📫 How to reach me: [resitberkaybozkurt@gmail.com](mailto:resitberkaybozkurt@gmail.com)

 ## Skills

-- **Languages**: Java, Kotlin, Solidity, Rust, JavaScript, Python, C, C++, JavaScript
+- **Languages**: Java, Kotlin, Solidity, Rust, JavaScript, Python, C
 - **Technologies**: Android, Web3, Blockchain, Smart Contracts, Docker, Firebase, AWS, Linux
 - **Tools**: Git, Gradle, Maven, Jira, Figma, CMake, Remix